-- 1. Contact the Office of Student Activities and request information and constitution framework required to petition for recognition as a student organization. - 2.
+- 1. Go to the Campus Life section on Koala Connection to obtain the New Org Application.
+Completion of this application is required in order to petition for recognition as a student organization. - 2.
 Secure a full-time Columbia College faculty or staff member to serve as the organization's advisor. - 3.
 Prepare a constitution containing the purpose, policies, and procedures of the organization using the framework provided. - 4.
-Provide proof that the organization has substantial potential membership to achieve its stated purpose and goals. - Submit constitution and other organizing documents to the Director of Student Activities.
+Provide proof that the organization has substantial potential membership to achieve its stated purpose and goals. - 5.
+Submit constitution and other organizing documents to the Office of Student Activities.